tomjoht/tomjoht.github.io/_posts/2023/11/2023-11-18-zen-motorcycle-maintenance-dan-grabski.md

 {% include ads.html %}

+For a related podcast, see [Podcast: Notes and themes from Zen and the Art of Motorcycle Maintenance by Robert Pirsig](/blog/zen-and-art-of-motorcycle-maintenance-pirsig-notes-themes-podcast).

 ## Transcript

 You can view a literal transcript in the [YouTube version](https://www.youtube.com/embed/0RIZR7I480k).
 The following is a more readable version of the transcript: